Holy Cross City Jeep Road in CO s only for the most experienced drivers

-Holy Cross City Jeep Road is the name of a truly breathtaking trail, only for the most experienced drivers, located in Eagle County, in the US state of Colorado.
+Holy Cross City Jeep Road is a truly breathtaking trail, only for the most experienced drivers, located in Eagle County, in the US state of Colorado.
 It’s one of the most difficult and popular hardcore roads in the state.
+Stock vehicles should not attempt this one.

 How long is Holy Cross City Jeep Road?

-Set high in the northern Sawatch Range, part of the Rocky Mountains, Holy Cross City Jeep Road (Forest Road 759) is 3.8 miles (one way) long, climbing up to Holy Cross City and Cleveland Lake, ending at an elevation of 3.618m (11,870ft) above the sea level.
-At this elevation it’s one of the highest roads of Colorado.
+Holy Cross City Jeep Road (Forest Road 759-TH #759) is 3.8 miles (one way) long, climbing up to Holy Cross City and Cleveland Lake, and ending at an elevation of 3.618m (11,870ft) above sea level.
+At this elevation, it’s one of the highest roads in Colorado.

 Is Holy Cross City Jeep Road open?